graphops/file-hosting-service/docs/client_guide.md

 ## CLI Usage

 The client operates through a command-line interface (CLI) for simplicity and ease of use.
-Client would need to determine the subfile that contains the dataset they desire.
-This may mean looking at subfile manifests or in the future a tool that matches subfiles by the provided critieria.
+Client would need to determine the Bundle that contains the dataset they desire.
+This may mean looking at Bundle manifests or in the future a tool that matches manifests by the provided critieria.

-After determining the subfile CID, client should supply a local path for writing the subfile corresponding files, a wallet for payments or a free query auth token, and a list of indexer endpoints (this should be handled by gateway or a scraping client).
+After determining the Bundle CID, client should supply a local path for writing the Bundle corresponding files, a wallet for payments or a free query auth token, and a list of indexer endpoints (this should be handled by gateway or a scraping client).

 ### CLI example
 ```
-➜  subfile-exchange git:(main) ✗ cargo run -p subfile-exchange downloader \
+➜  file-exchange git:(main) ✗ cargo run -p file-exchange downloader \
    --ipfs-hash QmHash \
    --indexer-endpoints http://localhost:5678,http://localhost:5677 \
    --free-query-auth-token 'Bearer auth_token' \